Micmacs (film): Plot

-While scavenging for trash, Bazil discovers the offices and factories of the firms that manufactured the landmine that orphaned him and the bullet he was shot with, on opposite sides of a street.
-He enters the latter to ask for compensation but is thrown out violently on orders of CEO Nicolas Thibault de Fenouillet.
-He then infiltrates the other company and manages to hear a speech by its CEO, François Marconi.

-Bazil follows Marconi home and hangs a microphone down his chimney.
-He hears a phone conversation arranging a meeting between Marconi and associates of Omar Boulounga, an African dictator seeking arms for an upcoming violent conflict.
-Mama Chow demands to know what Bazil is up to and the crew decides to help him exact revenge on the two arms dealers.
-They first incapacitate Boulounga's men by planting drugs on them in an airport.
+While scavenging for trash, Bazil discovers the offices and factories of the firms that manufactured the landmine that killed his father and the bullet he was shot with, on opposite sides of a street.
+He enters the latter to ask for compensation but is thrown out on the orders of CEO Nicolas Thibault de Fenouillet.
+He then infiltrates the other company and hears a speech by its CEO, François Marconi.
+Bazil follows Marconi home where he overhears a phone conversation arranging a meeting between Marconi and associates of Omar Boulounga, an African dictator seeking arms for an upcoming violent conflict.
+The crew decides to help Bazil exact revenge on the two arms dealers.

+The team eliminate Boulounga's men by planting drugs on them at the airport.
 Remington, claiming to be Boulounga's right-hand man, meets with De Fenouillet and proposes the same deal which was offered to Marconi.
 Later, Remington calls each of Marconi and De Fennouillet and angrily cancels the deal.
 He tells Marconi that he will be dealing with De Fennouillet, and tells De Fennouillet that he will be dealing with Marconi.
-The two CEOs are furious and declare war on each other.
+Furious, the two CEOs go to war with each other.
 Bazil and his friends break into Marconi's house and steal and replace his luxury cars, and steal De Fenouillet's collection of body-part relics from historical persons.
 They also steal and destroy a truck full of bombs from Marconi's plant.
 Marconi assumes that De Fennouillet is responsible, and arranges to sabotage a machine causing a massive explosion in De Fennouillet's factory.

-Next, Elastic Girl breaks into Marconi's apartment searching for blackmail material while Bazil waits and listens on the roof.
+Elastic Girl breaks into Marconi's apartment to search for blackmail material while Bazil waits on the roof.
 Marconi arrives unexpectedly, and Elastic Girl is forced to hide in the refrigerator.
 De Fenouillet sends an armed team to attack Marconi, but Boulounga's men arrive first and take him hostage.
 Boulounga's men are about to execute Marconi when they are shot by De Fennouillet's men.
 De Fenouillet is, in turn, about to murder Marconi when a henchman captures Bazil on the roof and brings him down.
 The two executives recognise him and figure out what has happened.
 They decide to take Bazil to a safe house in order to question him.
-Elastic Girl comes out of her hiding place, and calls in the rest of the crew to rescue Bazil.
+Elastic Girl calls in the rest of the crew to rescue Bazil.
 After a car chase through Paris, Bazil is saved and Marconi and De Fennouillet are captured.

 The two CEOs are bound and hooded, and they hear a long plane flight followed by a ride in a car.
-When they are allowed to see again, they are in the middle of the desert.
-In a scene inspired by Sergio Leone's Once Upon a Time in the West, De Fennouillet is sitting on Marconi's shoulders with a live grenade in his mouth, while Marconi stands on a live land mine.
+They are unhooded in the middle of a desert with De Fennouillet sitting on Marconi's shoulders.
+A live grenade is inserted into De Fennouillet's mouth, while Marconi is made to stand on a live land mine.
 A small crowd wearing desert outfits sit watching them, holding photographs of landmine victims.
 The men beg for mercy and confess to supplying arms to the IRA, ETA, and Darfur combatants.
 Marconi and De Fenouillet fall and discover that the grenade and mine are not armed.
 The small audience is revealed to be Bazil and his friends in disguise, who have been recording the event with a video camera.
-In a flashback inspired by Brian De Palma's Mission: Impossible, we see that Bazil and his friends simulated the entire plane flight with various sound effects, and the desert setting is simply a clearing in a Paris suburb.
-Bazil and Calculator upload their video to YouTube, and Marconi and De Fenouillet are publicly disgraced.
+It is revealed that Bazil and his friends simulated the entire plane flight with various sound effects, and the desert setting is simply a clearing in a Paris suburb.
+Bazil uploads their video to YouTube, and Marconi and De Fenouillet are publicly disgraced.
 Bazil and Elastic Girl become a couple.